tanzimm/Object-Detection-Training/README.md

-This module enables easy training of object detection models from the TensorFlow API
+This module enables easy training of object detection models from the TensorFlow API.
+Also allows for easy calculation of the mAP value of models.